BArch (KU), MSDM (DU), MUP (UIUC, USA)

 Delta Kappa Gamma World Fellowship Award, for Global women Educators, MUP at UIUC, 2018-2020

-Post-Fire Reconstruction of Karail initiative shortlisted among the finalists of 2017-2019 Aga Khan Award from Bangladesh
+Post-Fire Reconstruction of Karail initiative shortlisted Among the 20 semi-finalists of Aga Khan Award from Bangladesh

 Post Fire Reconstruction of Karail slum showcased in “Bengal Stream: The Vibrant architecture Scene of Bengal”, in Switzerland; 2017-2018